okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-protocols/main/index.md

 For OIDC applications destined for the OIN, Okta recommends building a web application with a dedicated server-side back end that is capable of securely storing a client secret and exchanging information with an authorization server through trusted back-channel connections.

-If you are planning to build a single page application (SPA), see the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce) section.
+If you're planning to build a single page application (SPA), see the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce) section.

 The exchange of the short-lived authorization code for a token requires a client secret.
 This secret is a value that only your client application and the authorization server know, and you must protect it from malicious parties.